algorand/go-algorand/cmd/goal/README.md

 # set this to "name" your network
 NAME=niftynetwork

+# assuming here that are currently working out of the root directory of the go-algorand repo
 goal network create -n ${NAME} -r ${NETWORKS}/${NAME} -t ./test/testdata/nettemplates/OneNodeFuture.json

 # after the next command and for the rest of the README, we assume that `${ALGORAND_DATA}` is set